Eye Diseases & Conditions

 Myopia is a refractive error where the eyeball is longer than normal.
 This causes the image to focus in front of the retina rather that on it.

-Pink eye, or Conjunctivitis, is a common eye ailment that has affected many of us.
+Pink eye, or conjunctivitis, is a common and often contagious eye ailment.
 Learn which kinds are contagious and which ones are not.

 Presbyopia

-Droopy Eyelids, or in the medical world Ptosis, is a common condition among all ages.
-Though many people don't notice a drooping eyelid until they're older, the condition can be hereditary and begin in early stages of childhood.
-Sometimes referred to as lazy-eye, droopy eye is anything but an eyelid being lazy.
-In fact, corrective surgery should be done as soon as possible to correct the problem, and before it worsens or leads to other conditions and disorder.
+Droopy Eyelids, known to doctors as ptosis, is a common condition among all ages.
+Though many people don't notice a drooping eyelid until they're older, the condition can be hereditary and may begin in early childhood.
+Corrective surgery may be necessary to correct the problem before it worsens.

 Retinal Detachment

-A condition where the retina detaches and is moved from its original position.
+A condition in which the retina detaches and moves from its proper position.

 Retinitis Pigmentosa